Schertz style class invariants for higher degree CM fields: Numerical examples

 \subsection{Detailed example for a Hilbert class field}

-To illustrate the approach, we provide an example of a class polynomial where the underlying parameters have been chosen so as to simplify the computations, and where the $N$-system can be obtained by hand instead of using the algorithm behind the proof of Theorem~\ref {th:nsystems}.
-In particular, we choose $K$ primitive such that $\Kr$ has odd class number and $\Krzero$ has class number~$1$, so that by \cite [Theorem~I.10.3]{Streng10} the constructed class field is the Hilbert class field of~$\Kr$.
+To illustrate the approach, we provide an example of a class polynomial.
+We choose $K$ primitive such that $\Kr$ has odd class number and $\Krzero$ has class number~$1$, so that by \cite [Theorem~I.10.3]{Streng10} the constructed class field is the Hilbert class field of~$\Kr$.

 Let $K = \Q (x)$ be the primitive non-cyclic CM field with $x$ a root of $X^4 + 57 X^2 + 661$ and let $\Oc = \OK$ be the maximal order of~$K$.
-We have $K_0 = \Q (y) = \Q (\sqrt 5)$ with $y = x^2$ a root of $Y^2 + 57 Y + 661$, and $\OKzero = \Z [\omega]$ has narrow class number~$1$, where $\omega = \frac {y + 34}{11}$ satisfies $\omega^2 - \omega - 1 = 0$.
-A generator of the different is $\lambda = 2 \omega - 1$, which satisfies $\lambda^2 = 5$.
+We have $K_0 = \Q (y) \cong \Q (\sqrt 5)$ with $y = x^2$ a root of $Y^2 + 57 Y + 661$, and $\OKzero = \Z [\omega]$ has narrow class number~$1$, where $\omega = \frac {y + 34}{11}$ satisfies $\omega^2 - \omega - 1 = 0$.
+A generator of the different is $\diffgen = 2 \omega - 1$, which satisfies $\diffgen^2 = 5$.

-We choose the CM type $\Phi = (\phi_1, \phi_2)$ as
+We choose the CM type $\Phi = (\varphi_1, \varphi_2)$ as

 which implies

 where all square roots of real numbers are taken positive.